AHU-VRV/Deep-Pancreatic-Islets-Segmentaion/README.md

-# Reduced Volume of diabetic Pancreatic Islets in Rodents Detected by Synchrotron X-ray Phase-contrast Microtomography and Deep Learning Network
+# Reduced Volume of Diabetic Pancreatic Islets in Rodents Detected by Synchrotron X-ray Phase-contrast Microtomography and Deep Learning Network

 This is the code of AA-Net proposed in the paper **"Reduced volume of diabetic pancreatic islets in rodents detected by synchrotron X-ray phase-contrast microtomography and deep learning network"** published in Heliyon, 2023.